Application for trail-o punching and timed control operation

 Punching on a mobile card

-• In mobile card mode (the phone/tablet is carried by a competitor) you identify yourself before the start (see Selecting Competitors chapter), then you select the (part of a) course to compete in (if there is just a single part, this step is skipped) and then a screen with a start (triangle) button appears.
+• In mobile card mode (competitors carry the phone/tablet), you identify yourself before the start (see Selecting Competitors chapter), then you select the (part of a) course to compete in (if there is just a single part, this step is skipped), and then a screen with a start (triangle) button appears.

 • After starting the timer, you see buttons for all tasks in the selected (part of the) course.

 • After punching an answer, it is shown on the corresponding task button.
-You can later change the answer by clicking on it again, if it is permitted by the organizer.
+If the organizer permits it, you can later change the answer by clicking it again.

-• To prevent accidental unwanted punches, you can press the Back key or Lock button between individual punchings.
-The application becomes hidden and you can recall it later.
+• To prevent accidental unwanted punches, you can press the Back key or Lock button between individual punches.
+The application becomes hidden, and you can recall it later.

 • There are other methods for preventing unintentional screen touches.
 You can activate them in the Preferences menu (see Setting Preferences chapter).